ICM Manual v.3.1

 See also:

 • show area surface as1 [ as2 ] [ waterRadius=.. ] : the main command used in this macro.
-This command gives larger flexibility since it allows to define the second selection of the vicinity for the calculation.
+This command gives larger flexibility since it allows definition of the second selection of the vicinity for the calculation.

 • surface area